SagerNet/sing-tun/README.md

 Simple transparent proxy library.

-Currently only for linux and windows.
+For Linux, Windows and macOS.

 ## License